olendorf/beginning_r/_units/first_analysis.md

 ---

 Before we do an analysis, we need data!
 Fortunately R provides a large number of sample data sets.
-Also most packages either use of the these or supply their own to help users learn the package.
+Also most packages either use one of the these or supply their own to help users learn the package.
 You can list all the data sets you have available using the `data()` function.
 You will see all the data sets listed on the top left pane.
 We will start with one called **mtcars**.